 We have compiled some on-demand content and resources below to support this session.

 1. Organising Safer Events: Understanding Delegate Confidence As We Emerge From Lockdown (Infographic): Read More

 2. How Hire Space Professional Can Help You Navigate The New Normal In Events (Blog): Read More

 3. Live: Event Industry Coronavirus News & Guidance (Live News Feed): Read More

 4. Register for Part 2 of Business & Events in a Post-Pandemic World: Online/Hybrid Experiences & Event Tech Skills (Registration): Read More

 We hope you enjoyed reading our key takeaways from the first session of our digital event.
-We will soon also be releasing the takeaways and session recordings of the other five sessions.
+Read the others here.

 If you want to stay updated with the latest coronavirus news and industry responses, visit our coronavirus live updates platform.

 If you're interested in holding a virtual event of your own, why not book a free consultation with our Virtual Event Experts below?
 We can help make your vision into a reality.